texas-robocamp/texas-robocamp.github.io/virtual/programming/objects.md

           name = "";
           address = "";
       }
-  private:
-     int accountNumber;
-     float accountBalance;
-     string name;
-     string address;
 };
 ```

-*Is this acceptable syntax?
-I know it doesn't actually matter, but I've always put private before public.*

-*Now might also be a good time to be calling these as self variables and mention the self keyword*

 ## Member Functions
 Now that these variables are private, our object is actually fairly useless right now.
 We left the constructor public, so we can create new objects, but all our data is inaccessible from outside the class because it's declared private.
 To make our object useful, we'll introduce member functions, which define actions that can be performed on or with the member variables.

+{{ site.data.alerts.tip }}
 Consider what behavior a `BankAccount` should exhibit.
 What sorts of actions are necessary?
-[Think a minute and then read on!]
+Think a minute and then read on!

-*This could be a tip?
-It'll grab their attention a bit more*
+{{ site.data.alerts.end }}

 People need to be able to deposit to and withdraw from their accounts, as well as see their current account balance.
 The latter we can solve with a simple `getAccountBalance` function that just returns the value stored in `accountBalance`.
 The deposit and withdraw operations are a little more complex; both modify the account balance by a given amount.
 What might the deposit function look like?
 Would it take any arguments?
 What kind?
 Does it need to return anything?
 [Again, think a minute before continuing!]